-Link11 GmbH, one of the leading German provider of DDoS protection, is pleased to announce the partnership with the Advanced Cyber Defence Center (ACDC).
+Link11 GmbH, a specialized German provider of DDoS protection, is pleased to announce the partnership with the Advanced Cyber Defence Center (ACDC).
 The provider of DDoS protection solutions is supporting the European initiative for a bot-free Internet.
 According to Jens-Philipp Jung, Managing Director of Link11, the objective is to “minimise the reach of illegal botnets and curtail cyber crime.”
 ITC structures can be paralysed persistently by DDoS attacks.

 Peter Meyer, eco e.V., Project Coordinator at ACDC: “We are pleased to have gained Link11 as a competent partner, which will actively support our European pilot project with its expertise in the area of Internet Security.”